 How has this season been for South Park?

 It is fair to say that the season is shaping up to be the best they have ever had in their history, framed by the trip to Tranmere Rovers in the FA Trophy Second Round where they narrowly lost to the Conference National side 3-1.
 They progressed into the semi-finals of the Ryman League Cup before losing to Billericay Town although the cup runs have come at a cost as they now have to play serious catch up with their league fixtures.

-On Saturday they grabbed a great win against Carshalton Athletic, beating them 3-2 thanks to goals from Kieran Lavery, Rixon-Nicholls and a Chris Smith penalty.
-They still have a significant number of games in hand on the rest of the league although that now means playing three games a week in some instances.
+On Saturday they grabbed a great win at Cray Wanderers, beating them 3-0 thanks to goals from Dan Moody, Kieran Lavery and Chris Smith.
+They still have games in hand on the rest of the league although that now means playing three games a week in some instances.
 Their home form hasn’t matched some of their performances on the road as they have lost half of their fourteen games so far, whilst The Rooks have the third best record on the road with eleven wins so far.
 They like to play a 4-3-3 attacking line up with prolific striker, now in his second spell at the club, Chris Smith always a danger although this season it is Kieran Lavery who is their top scorer.

 Current Form (last 6 league games)

 Lewes – W 3 D 0 L 3 GF 11 GA 8 PTS 9